-To join the Ontario Autism Program (OAP) Provider List, applicants must demonstrate that they meet the following qualification requirements, as set by the Ministry of Children, Community and Social Services:
+To join the Ontario Autism Program (OAP) Provider List, applicants must demonstrate that they meet all of the following qualification requirements, as set by the Ministry of Children, Community and Social Services:

 - Board Certified Behavior Analyst® (BCBA®)

 - Board Certified Behavior Analyst – Doctoral™ (BCBA-D™)

 - Clinical Psychologist or Psychological Associate registered with the College of Psychologists of Ontario (CPO) with documented expertise in Applied Behaviour Analysis (ABA), such as relevant certifications, transcripts or syllabi showing completed coursework and supervised training comparable to the requirements to take the BCBA or BCBA-Doctoral exam.
 As a psychologist or psychological associate with ABA expertise, you are eligible to apply to the OAP Provider List.
 You do not need to obtain a BCBA or BCBA-D, however, you will need to a BCBA-D provide an "Applied Behaviour Analysis Expertise Package", which will confirm your ABA expertise.